Working at Parliament

 Parliamentary Digital Service (PDS)

 PDS works as a joint department and helps the Commons and Lords with technology and online tools.
 They are transforming Parliament to become digital first.
-To achieve this, PDS hires people from a range of backgrounds and skillsets.
+To achieve this, applicants from diverse experiences and backgrounds are encouraged to apply.

 Benefits include generous annual leave, interest free season ticket loan and bicycle loan, flexible working, access to training and development, in-house gym, onsite nursery, and a contributory pension scheme.